jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 :status: draft

 This is the first post in a series exploring the Arrange Act Assert pattern and how to apply it to Python unit tests.

-The series will present a recognisable and reusable test template along with strategies for test writing which I've developed over the last couple of years, both on my own projects and within teams.
+The goal of the series is to present a recognisable and reusable test template following the Arrange Act Assert pattern of testing.
+In addition, I aim to present strategies for test writing and refactoring which I've developed over the last couple of years, both on my own projects and within teams.

 In this part I will introduce the Arrange Act Assert pattern and show how it can be applied to Python unit tests.